Milton Halloween Howl

 Jack-o-Lantern and Costume Contests

 Come with your best carved pumpkin and enter it in to win the Jack-o-Lantern Contest.
 Entries must be present and displayed by 9:15 at the latest.
-Judging will be done by our adult volunteers, and the winner gets to take home a trophy, and a free mocktail.
-Second Place winner gets a free mocktail only.
+Judging will be done by our adult volunteers, and the first and second place winners gets to take home a trophy and a free mocktail.
 Anyone who brings an entry may smash their pumpkin after the winner is picked, free of charge (at the pumpkin smashing station).

-The Costume contest will be held and mediated by the DJ at 9:30 with entries for “Scariest Costume” “Funniest Costume” and “Best Duo/Group Costume”.
+The Costume contest will be held at 9:30 with entries for “Scariest Costume” “Funniest Costume” and “Best Duo/Group Costume”.
 Each Winner gets a trophy and five raffle tickets.
-Judging will be done by means of the “Applause-o-Meter”.
+Judging will be done by votes from the activity volunteers.

 Help us make this year’s Halloween a screaming success.
 Teenage volunteers are needed to help with setup (7pm-8pm) and tear-down (after 10pm) and are awarded three raffle tickets and a free volunteer token good for one concession item or mocktail drink.